 Revenue Growth & Market Exposure

-Pfizer is known for its consistent and reliable supply of high quality medicine.
+Pfizer is known for its consistent and reliable supply of high-quality medicines.
 Few of its blockbuster products are Prevnar, Lyrica, Ibrance, Eliquis, etc. Its long history in the healthcare industry has helped it develop strong ties with other large pharma companies and develop iconic products.
-The company recently completed its Consumer Healthcare joint venture with GSK.

 Pfizer is a Dividend Starter.
 The company had announced a dividend cut back in 2009.
-Since then, it has paid uninterrupted dividends for nine years in a row, prior to which it had continuously paid dividends since 1988.
-It returned $20 billion to shareholders in the last year, through a combination of dividends and share repurchases.
+Since then, it has paid uninterrupted dividends for ten years in a row, prior to which it had continuously paid dividends since 1988.
+It paid $2 billion in dividends in the last quarter and nearly $17 billion were returned to shareholders in the last year.

 Pfizer’s significant cash flow supports capital deployments within the business and friendly shareholder returns.
 Its earnings have grown at an impressive rate of 18% CAGR in the last three years.
 The company continues to make steady progress on its next wave of pipeline assets and on strategic acquisitions.
 Pfizer is focusing on business development initiatives through smaller acquisition and licensing opportunities for mid-stage compounds.
-The company makes for a stable and quality dividend paying stock given its recession-proof business.
-Strong demand for healthcare products acts as a strong tailwind for the company.
+Its diversified product portfolio consisting of drugs for new patient starts, maintenance drugs, vaccinations and self-injectables should greatly support any temporary revenue declines at these critical times.
+The company makes for a stable and quality dividend-paying stock given its recession-proof business.

 Pfizer competes with leading global medical companies.
 It faces competition from generic pharmaceuticals and biosimilars.
 Pfizer suffers from intense price competition from generic forms of the product.
-Some of the leading industry names are Abbott Laboratories, Eli Lily, Roche Inc., Novartis, Merck & Co, AbbVie, AstraZeneca, etc. Pfizer’s biggest concern is the loss of patent protections in 2026 and beyond.
+The biopharmaceutical industry is highly competitive and regulated.
+Some of the leading industry names are Abbott Laboratories, Eli Lily, Roche Inc., Novartis, Merck & Co, AbbVie Inc, AstraZeneca, etc. Pfizer’s biggest concern is the loss of patent protections in 2026 and beyond.
 The company, however, is trying to mitigate its effects by focusing on strengthening its pipeline and making strategic acquisitions.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield||Payout Ratio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph||Yield|